ManuCanedo/fractal-generator-2020/README.md

 You can either clone the repository and generate the project with GenerateProject.bat or directly access the lastest binaries.<br/>

+Click and drag with the MOUSE WHEEL to move around the Fractal.
-Use UP and DOWN to zoom in and out to the cursor location.
-Use LEFT and RIGHT to decrease or increase the fractal detail level (with a performance impact)<br/>
+Use UP and DOWN to zoom in and out.
+Use LEFT and RIGHT to decrease or increase the fractal detail level.
+Press ESC to quit.<br/>

 [Binaries](https://github.com/ManuCanedo/fractal-generator/tree/master/bin)
 [Source Code](https://github.com/ManuCanedo/fractal-generator/tree/master/src)